MeoMunDep/Oasis---Distribute.ai/README.md

 > You need to `cd` to the file after extract it.
 > Do not turn on extension when run script.
-> To run the bot, use the following command: `cd "oasis---Distribute.ai-main"; node meomundep`
+> To run the bot, use the following command: `cd "oasis---Distribute.ai"; node meomundep`

 🎇Enjoy!